 Innovation is the main tool in our hands to guarantee sustainability, efficiency and competitivity inside the company.
 Science is the engine behind development, this is our main principle in Iberdrola.

-AI has long since abandoned the realm of science fiction and is quietly sneaking into our lives.
-Although still at a very early stage, AI is laying the foundation to lead a revolution comparable to that generated by the Internet.
+Artificial intelligence has long since abandoned the realm of science fiction and is quietly sneaking into our lives.
+Although still at a very early stage, is laying the foundation to lead a revolution comparable to that generated by the Internet.
 Its applications in multiple sectors — such as health, finance, transport and education, among others — have prompted the European Union to develop its own Robotics Laws.